apache/submarine/docs/development/README.md

 yarn run lint
 ```

-In fact, you must execute this command when you develop and submit any workbench-web feture.
+In fact, you must execute this command when you develop and submit any workbench-web feature.
 Otherwise, chances are that you won't be able to check the code specification we set up in Travis.

 ## 3.3 Workbench-server